Eucalyptus quadrans: Description

+Taxonomy

-TaxonomyEucalyptus quadrans was first formally described in 1993 by Ian Brooker and Stephen Hopper in the journal Nuytsia from material collected by Brooker near Truslove in 1984.
+Eucalyptus quadrans was first formally described in 1993 by Ian Brooker and Stephen Hopper in the journal Nuytsia from material collected by Brooker near Truslove in 1984.
 The specific epithet (quadrans) refers to the four-sided base of the floral cup.

 Distribution

 This mallee grows in near-coastal areas from Mount Ney near Esperance to Lake Magenta near Newdegate.